 - Air fry for 10 more minutes.

-To reheat, air fry at 390F until they're heated through.
+To reheat the leftover brussels sprouts, air fry at 390F until they're heated through.
 You can also heat in the microwave but it won't be as crunchy.

 - For best results, make sure to arrange the brussel sprouts in a single layer so that the hot air can circulate and crisp up the outsides.
 If you have more brussel sprouts than can fit, do them in batches.

 - My favorite way to coat the brussel sprouts with spices is to put them in a large bowl or a ziplock bag.
-Then pour in the spices and oil and give the ziplock bag a few good shakes.
+Then pour in the spices and extra virgin olive oil and give the ziplock bag a few good shakes.

 - Add some parmesan cheese and melted butter to the tasty little vegetables for drooling deliciousness.

-- Toss in garlic powder, onions, and cumin for extra flavor.
+- Toss in your favorite seasonings, like garlic powder, Italian seasoning, onion powder, bagel seasoning, or cumin for extra flavor.

 - If you like spicy food, add some cayenne pepper and red pepper flakes to it.

-- Drizzle some balsamic vinegar or lime juice over these crispy and tasty sprouts for a tangy flavor.
+- Drizzle some balsamic vinegar or lime juice to give these crispy brussels sprouts a tangy flavor.

 There is no need to thaw frozen Brussel sprouts before cooking.
 You can if you choose, but you don't have to because the air fryer cooks frozen food to perfection.
 This recipe shows that the air would even cook some frozen vegetables to crispiness.